Patrick Beverley: Personal life

 Beverley has a son and daughter.
 On May 7, 2017, Beverley's grandfather died hours before Game 4 of the Western Conference semifinals against the San Antonio Spurs.

 In 2005, Beverley featured in the 6-part documentary Nike Battlegrounds, representing team Chicago in a loss against team New York.

 In 2007, Beverley featured in the documentary film Hoop Reality, the unofficial sequel to 1994's Hoop Dreams.

 In 2022, Beverley started The Pat Bev Podcast with co-host Rone (Adam Ferrone), which is part of the Barstool Sports network.
+In late 2025, Jason Williams joined Barstool and teams up with Beverley and Rone on the new Hoopin' N Hollerin' podcast.
+Beverley was removed from the podcast in November 2025 after news of Beverley's legal situation came to light involving his sister.
+He is currently suspended from Barstool until his legal situation is resolved in a satisfactory manner.

-In 2025, Beverly was arrested after allegedly assaulting his sister.
+In November 2025, Beverly was arrested after allegedly assaulting his sister.